Groups, Orders, and Dynamics: The Conrad Property

-Before passing to the proof, we give four general lemmas on crossings for left-orders (notice that the first three lemmas still apply to crossings for actions on totally ordered spaces).
+\begin{thm} {\em The Conradian soul of $(\Gamma,\preceq)$ coincides with the set $C$ above.} \end{thm} Before passing to the proof, we give four general lemmas on crossings for left-orders (note that the first three lemmas still apply to crossings for actions on totally ordered spaces).
 The first one allows us replacing the ``comparison element'' $w$ by its ``images'' under positive iterates of either $f$ or $g$.

 \begin{lem} {\em If $(f,g;u,v,w)$ is a crossing, then both $(f,g;u,v,g^n w)$ and $(f,g;u,v,f^n w)$ are also crossings, for every $n \!\in\! \mathbb{N}$.} \end{lem}